micolous/cbus/README.md

   library (SerialIO), the Java runtime, and itself has various licensing restrictions.

-As such, it should run on any Python supported platform, with the exception of `dbus` (IPC server) components which don't work properly on Windows.
+As such, it should run on any Python supported platform.
 The software itself has been primarily developed on Linux with on armhf, x86_32 and x86_64 systems.

-The most useful bits of this project are:

-* `cdbusd`, which shares events from the C-Bus PCI in D-Bus.

-* `cmqttd`, which bridges a C-Bus PCI to an MQTT Broker (for use with Home Assistant).
+At a high level, `cmqttd` is a daemon to bridge a C-Bus PCI to an MQTT Broker.
+This uses [Home Assistant's MQTT Light model][ha-mqtt], and implements [topic auto-discovery][ha-auto].

+_Integration with Hass.io is still a work in progress._

 [rtd]: https://cbus.rtfd.org/
 [coveralls]: https://coveralls.io/github/micolous/cbus